-As part of obtaining reasonable assurance about whether Clackamas County Soil and Water Conservation District's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grants, including the provisions of Oregon Revised Statutes as specified in Oregon Revised Statutes as specified in Oregon Revised Statutes as specified in Oregon Municipal Corporations, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether Clackamas Soil and Water Conservation District's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grants, including the provisions of Oregon Revised Statutes as specified in Oregon Revised Statutes as specified in Oregon Administrative Rules OAR 162-10-000 to 162-10-320 of the Minimum Standards for Audits of Oregon Municipal Corporations, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and, accordingly, we do not express such an opinion.